-How to Get Rid of Gophers and Moles
+How to Get Rid of Gophers, Moles and Armadillos

 Learn how to drive off unwanted underground garden guests with these expert tips.

-Although there are a number of ways to control dreaded subterranean dwellers - from trapping and flooding to poison - master gardener Paul James prefers to repel them by using a granular form of his favorite repellent: castor oil.
-This relatively new product does an excellent job of controlling moles and gophers as well as armadillos.
+There are a number of ways to control underground pests - from trapping and flooding to poison - but master gardener Paul James prefers using a granular form of his favorite repellent: castor oil.
+This relatively new product does an excellent job of controlling moles, gophers and even armadillos.

 So just how do you know whether you have moles or gophers?
 For one thing, moles don't eat plants.
 They primarily eat grubs and earthworms, and they leave telltale tunnels or shallow, surface ridges as well as circular mounds of dirt above ground with holes in the center.